812 Area Code Scam Report

 Not all 812 scam calls run the same playbook.
 The FTC categorizes complaints by subject, and the automation rate (robocall percentage) reveals which scams are run by machines versus live callers.

-Calls pretending to be government, businesses, or family and friends scams have the highest automation rate at 64.5%, meaning 6 out of 10 calls are robots.
-Reducing your debt (credit cards, mortgage, student loans) follows at 57.2%.
+Computer & technical support scams have the highest automation rate at 86.2%, meaning 9 out of 10 calls are robots.
+Warranties & protection plans follows at 80.9%.
 If your phone rings from a 812 number and you hear a recorded message about debt, tech support, or a government agency, it is almost certainly spoofed.

 Medical & prescriptions